River delta: Estuaries

 Other rivers, particularly those on coasts with significant tidal range, do not form a delta but enter into the sea in the form of an estuary.
 Notable examples include the Gulf of Saint Lawrence and the Tagus estuary.

 Inland deltas

-In rare cases the river delta is located inside a large valley and is called an inverted river delta.
+In rare cases, the river delta is located inside a large valley and is called an inverted river delta.
 Sometimes a river divides into multiple branches in an inland area, only to rejoin and continue to the sea.
 Such an area is called an inland delta, and often occurs on former lake beds.
 The term was first coined by Alexander von Humboldt for the middle reaches of the Orinoco River, which he visited in 1800.
 Other prominent examples include the Inner Niger Delta, Peace–Athabasca Delta, the Sacramento–San Joaquin River Delta, and the Sistan delta of Iran.
-The Danube has one in the valley on the Slovak-Hungarian border between Bratislava and Iža.
+The Danube has one in the valley on the Slovak–Hungarian border between Bratislava and Iža.

 In some cases, a river flowing into a flat arid area splits into channels that evaporate as it progresses into the desert.
 The Okavango Delta in Botswana is one example.
-See endorrheic basin.
+See endorheic basin.